Starting a cloud recording

 Cloud recordings can be started on the desktop clients, as well as the Zoom app on iOS and Android.
 Zoom also offers local recording, which saves the recording files to your computer.
 Cloud recordings allow you to record the meeting in multiple different recording layouts including active speaker, gallery view, and shared screen, and can be configured with a variety of cloud recording storage options.

+After a cloud recording has finished processing, you can view, managing, and share cloud recording.
 If you're having issues with cloud recording, see our frequently asked questions about recording.

 This article covers: